 On clear days, the view is spectacular.
 There also is a small museum inside, with a nice exhibit on the Ao Dai, the traditional dress worn by Vietnamese women.
 It is a nice way to learn a bit more about the culture and way of life of the country.

 Here’s some tours of Saigon which include a visit to the Bixteco Tower:

 Heading to the market is what to do in Saigon when hungry – photo courtesy of Margherita Ragg

 With 8 million people living there, Saigon is a great place for shopping and it is packed with interesting markets.
 And indeed, one of the most fun things to do in Saigon is shopping!
 Saigon markets are perfect to buy all the latest electronic gadgets and to gorge on street food.
 They are also a great way to observe a bit of local life.

 The best markets in town are Dan Sinh, known as the American Market and which sells war memorabilia; and An Dong, located in District 5 and which sells mostly clothing and accessories.
-Don’t forget to haggle: that’s what to do in Saigon to get a bargain.
+Other fantastic markets are Binh Tay Market and Ben Thanh Market.

 Get emotional and infuriated at the War Remnants Museum

-If there is one museum that should be visited in Saigon, that’s the War Remnants Museum.
+If there is one museum that you should visit in Saigon, that’s the War Remnants Museum.
 Its collection includes a number of pictures taken by world famous photographers; documents; uniforms worn by soldiers and more – all from the time of what in Vietnam is known as The American War.